-In accordance with the EMA requirements regarding additional risk minimisation measures, the pharmaceutical company must provide training material that contains information for medical professionals and patients.
-The training material contains, in particular, instructions
+In accordance with the EMA requirements regarding additional risk minimisation measures, the pharmaceutical company must provide training material that contains information for medical professionals and patients as well as a patient card.
+The patient is requested to carry the patient card with him/her at all times.
+The training material for health professionals and the patient card contain, in particular, instructions on how to deal with the skin reactions including severe skin reactions that can potentially occur with enfortumab vedotin.